Favour-dgreat/Build-a-Gym-Marketplace-with-HTML-and-Solidity/how-to-build-gym-marketplace-with-html-solidity.md

   }
 ```

-This function will carry a parameter of _index.
+This function will carry a parameter of `_index`.
 You also need to specify the variables you will return with the function.

 In this case, it would be a tuple corresponding to the variables declared in the struct.

-The function needs to return the address of the owner, the strings and the uint values of `serviceFee`, `price`, and `sold`.
+The function needs to return the address of the owner, the strings and the `uint` values of `serviceFee`, `price`, and `sold`.

-Proceeding, we would create a function that gets the Service added to the Service contract.
+Next, we would create a function that gets the Service added to the Service contract.

 ```solidity
    function getService(uint _index) public view returns(